Couples Therapy Exercises: DIY Relationship Guide for Couples

 By Kenny Levine, LCSW, Couples Therapist

-As a couples therapist with over 20 years of experience in Gottman Method Couples Therapy, I've guided hundreds of couples through research-backed relationship exercises.
-Dr. John Gottman's four decades of research, studying over 3,000 couples, has shown that specific practices can predict and improve relationship success with 90% accuracy.
-Today, I’m sharing some of the most effective communication exercises for couples that you can try at home.
+As a couples therapist with over 20 years of clinical experience, I’ve guided hundreds of couples through research-backed relationship exercises to enhance their communication.
+I’ve had the opportunity to see what approaches work best for helping couples build connection and understanding.
+The observations I’ve made in my clinical practice have been born out by Dr. John Gottman’s research at University of Washington.
+Studying over 3,000 couples over the course of four decades, Dr. Gottman has proven that specific communication practices can predict and improve relationship success with 90% accuracy.
+Today, I’m sharing some of the most effective communication exercises for couples that you can try at home—the same tools I help couples practice and refine in professional couples therapy for communication and relationship repair.

 These DIY couples therapy activities are designed to help you strengthen your bond, improve communication, and deepen your emotional connection—all from the comfort of your own home.
+Simple exercises, such as guided breathing or short daily check-ins, can be easily incorporated into your routine.
 While these relationship therapy activities can be powerful, remember they aren’t a replacement for professional couples therapy.
-If your relationship feels stuck or you're dealing with significant challenges, I encourage you to reach out for professional support.
+If your relationship feels stuck or you’re dealing with significant challenges, I encourage you to reach out for professional support.

-Some people worry that couples therapy means diving into painful issues and leaving sessions feeling uneasy.
+Some people worry that means diving into painful issues and leaving sessions feeling uneasy.
 Let me put that fear to rest.
-Most couples counseling feels positive, leaving you better understood by your partner.
+Most couples counseling are a positive experience, leaving you feeling better understood by your partner.
 While we sometimes lean into challenging emotions, we also make room for humor, warmth, and connection.

-One couple I worked with, Lisa and James (names changed for privacy), came into therapy convinced they’d have to rehash years of arguments.
-Instead, they found themselves laughing as they rediscovered the things that brought them together in the first place.
+One couple I worked with, Lisa and James (names changed for privacy), had tried couples therapy before with a different counselor.
+They said during those sessions they would each tell the counselor their position on a problem, the couples counselor would take sides, and they’d leave the session feeling more angry and hopeless than they came in.
+They feared the same would happen with me.
+But I explained my approach, and instead, they found themselves laughing as they rediscovered the things that brought them together in the first place.
 Through fun relationship exercises for couples like the ones I’ll share below, they were able to rebuild trust, improve communication, and strengthen their bond.

 Now, let’s explore these practical exercises you can start using today!